 Since 2000, the Group has developed by leveraging its unique know-how.
 From a varied portfolio of rare resources, Imerys turns industrial minerals into specialties with high added value for its customers.
 Organized into business groups that correspond to its main markets, the Group constantly broadens its product range, extends its geographic network into high-growth zones and takes up positions on new markets.

-The Minerals for Refractories activity expanded its offering for the refractory and sanitaryware markets and enhanced its global geographic network with the acquisition of AGS (2006 – France) and Vatutinsky (2007 – Ukraine), both companies specializing in calcined clays.
-The purchase of a 65% stake in Yilong (Xinjiang), in April 2007, gave Imerys access to an excellent quality andalusite reserve developed to serve the local market.
-In 2010, the commissioning of a new plant increased andalusite production capacity in China, and the Oilfield Minerals division, created to serve the Oil and Gas markets, joined Minerals for Refractories business group.
-In 2011, this activity inaugurated a ceramic proppants plant in Andersonville (Georgia, United States), used to keep fractures in hydrocarbon reservoirs open for non-conventional gas exploration.
+- The Refractory Minerals activity expanded its offering for the refractory and sanitaryware markets and enhanced its geographic presence with the acquisition of AGS (2006 – France) and Vatutinsky (2007 – Ukraine), both companies specializing in calcined clays.
+The purchase of a 65% stake in Yilong (2007 – China) and the remaining 35% in 2011, gave Imerys access to an excellent quality andalusite reserve in order to serve the local refractories market.
+In 2010, the commissioning of a new plant increased andalusite production capacity in China.
+To diversify its mineral range, Imerys purchased, in 2012, a refractory bauxite deposit in Brazil (State of Pará) from the Vale Group.
+This mineral is essential to several refractory and abrasive applications.

-The Minerals for Abrasives activity was created in 2000 with the takeover of the world’s leading producer of corundum (fused alumina and bauxite), Treibacher Schleifmittel (Austria), of which the remaining shares were acquired in July 2002.
-A succession of corundum acquisitions were made in the Czech Republic (2001), Germany (2001), Brazil (2002) and China (3rd joint venture created in 2007 with ZAF).
-In 2007, then, in the early 2008, Imerys added zirconia to its portfolio, which is used in the refractories, technical ceramics and automotive sectors and become the world leader with the successive acquisitions of UCM Group PLC (Great Britain), European leader of fused zirconia and Astron China (2008), the leading Chinese zircon product manufacturer.
+- The Fused Minerals activity, previously named Minerals for Abrasives, was created in 2000 with the takeover of the world’s leading producer of corundum (fused alumina and bauxite), Treibacher Schleifmittel (Austria), of which the remaining shares were acquired in July 2002.
+A succession of corundum acquisitions were made in the Czech Republic (2001), Germany (2001), Brazil (2002) and China (third joint venture created in 2007 with ZAF).
+Imerys added fused zircon, a mineral for the refractory, technical ceramics and automotive markets to its portfolio, becoming the world leader with the successive acquisitions of UCM Group PLC (United Kingdom, 2007), the European leader in fused zircon, and Astron China (2008), the leading Chinese zircon product manufacturer.
 In 2012, the Group enlarged its geographic footprint in the Middle East with the start of the construction of a fused alumina plant in Bahrain through a joint venture with Al Zayani Investments group.
 Construction was completed in 2013.
 This project is the first industrial base of Imerys in the Middle East.